utensil/forest/README.md

 ```

 To use any package, just figure out the package name from the import and run `bun install <package-name>`, `package.json` will be updated by `bun`.

+#### WASM

+I'm also experimenting with WebAssembly, and some of the JS/TS code will rely on WASM.

+As long as one has working `bun` and [rustup](https://rustup.rs/), the `build.sh` should take care of the rest.